kylegranger/zkevm-chain/README.md

 Required parameters:
 - `-b`: a block number
-- `-k`: parameters file with k value of 22
+- `-k`: parameters file with k value of 22.
+This should be kzg_bn254_22.srs.
 - `-r`: an RPC url for the L2 Katla node
 - `-w`: witness output file (json)